VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Is = 2

-The specified value represents a benchmark value for service requests.
-The displayed value is a calculated value for the soot content in the engine oil, based on a distance of 100 km.
+The displayed value is a reference value for the service indicator.
+The shown value is a calculated value representing the amount of soot in the engine oil, based on a distance of 100 kilometers.

-Is = 286 Question: Do I need to set the value after the oil change to 0?
-Or is "286" a kind of "multiplier" that you can't reset?
+Is = 286 Question: Should I set the value to 0 after the oil change?
+Or is "286" a kind of "multiplier" that shouldn't be reset?

-The specified value represents a benchmark value for service requests.
-The displayed value is a calculated value for the thermal load on the engine oil, based on a distance of 100 km.
+The displayed value is a reference value for the service indicator.
+The shown value is a calculated value representing the thermal stress on the engine oil, based on a distance of 100 kilometers.

 Is = 365

 You are my last hope.
-I have, of course, already tried searching online, but unfortunately, I haven't found anything regarding "9N".
-Maybe someone here owns a 9N and can post their Polo's details here. *hope* icon_wink.gif
+Of course, I've already tried using the search function, but unfortunately, I haven't found anything regarding the 9N model.
+Maybe someone here owns a 9N and can post the corresponding entries from their Polo. *hopeful* icon_wink.gif

 Back to top Profile PM